ProLoser/askdarcel-api/README.md

 This project exposes the API endpoints for supporting the askdarcel-web project, which is built using a Ruby on Rails API Server

+## Algolia configuration (Required for both set up options)

+1. Set up your Algolia search index
+  - Create a `.env` file in the root of your `askdarcel-api` directory
+  - Populate that file with the backend environment variables found [here](https://sheltertech.quip.com/2ft5Ax19Kc6h)

 ## Docker-based Development Set-up Instructions (Recommended)

 ### Requirements